 Adam Rifkin is a director whose most interesting film, so far, might be Look (2007), where the action is largely captured by security cameras.
 Penn Jillette from Penn & Teller saw the film and immediately decided that Rifkin was the perfect director for his screenplay named Director’s Cut.
 He had tried to pitch the project for years without success.
-Now a new idea came to him.
+Now, a new idea came to him.
 Since the film is about a character who weasels himself into a film via crowdfunding, why not attempt to fund the film that way as well?
-So a Fund Anything clip was made, and they managed to raise more money than they asked for.
+So, a Fund Anything clip was made, and they managed to raise more money than they asked for.

-He claims that the director who made the film is a hack and that we will be presented to his director’s cut instead.
+He claims that the director who made the film is a hack and that we will be presented with his director’s cut instead.
 A friend of his claims that it’s a fan edit, but Herbert assures us that the term doesn’t apply here since he is a director, not a fan.
 He points out things that are wrong with the film, like continuity errors, uncertainties in the storyline and other things.
 On the other hand, he will fawn over Missi Pyle any chance he gets and adds slow motion to her first appearance.
 It will soon be apparent how obsessed he is with her, and things will get out of hand.

 The Director’s Cut is out

 Anyone used to Penn Jillette’s usual jovial persona will be surprised here.
 That he is not a trustworthy narrator goes without saying.
 We will see not only scenes from the film but also Herbert hanging around on the set, whether it is reading the line he paid for or just being a nuisance for everyone involved.
-Suddenly we will see him appearing in scenes he is not supposed to appear in.
+Suddenly, we will see him appearing in scenes he is not supposed to appear in.
 Then we see footage that was clearly shot by Blount himself.
-First trying to establish contact with Missy, but later plain stalking her in different ways.
+First trying to establish contact with Missy, but later, plain stalking her in different ways.
 Eventually, his delusion crosses all boundaries, and we will see that he won’t stop for anything to achieve his version of the film.

 Release the Blount Cut!